timKraeuter/ICGT-2023/artifacts/benchmark/README.md

 Instead, the GT system could remain in the main memory and be accessed from there.

 # State space generation benchmark

+1. Clone this repository.
+2. Open a terminal in **this folder**.
+3. Run the following commands:

 **Benchmark**:
 ```bash